 Kim is also the recipient of a National Newspaper Award for feature writing and a National Newspaper Award nominee for enterprise reporting.
 Kim was nominated for the Michener Award, the highest honour in Canada for public service journalism.
 Her freelance writing has appeared in Boat U.S. Magazine, Lakeland Boating, the KingstonWhig-Standard, the National Post, and Reader's Digest.

-Lynn McElfresh is a regular contributor to TI Life, writing stories dealing with her favorite Grenell Island and island life.
-We have learned a great deal over the past three years from Lynn McElfresh’s musings, from moving pianos to island weddings or from plumbing problems to meeting old friends, taking nature walks and the importance of trees.
+Lynn McElfresh was also a regular contributor to TI Life, writing stories dealing with her favorite Grenell Island and island life.
+We have learned a great deal over the years from Lynn McElfresh’s musings, from moving pianos to island weddings or from plumbing problems to meeting old friends, taking nature walks and the importance of trees.
 Recently she presented several articles about Grenell for its 100th Birthday.
 Lynn is the author of Can You Feel the Thunder? published in 1999 in New York by Simon & Shuster Children's Publishing Division.
 It is suggested for youth ages 10-14.
 She is also the ghost writer for several other children’s books.
 Lynn’s is a regular contributor to TI Life.

 Lynn McElfresh and her husband, Gary, spend their summers in the Thousands Islands on Grenell Island and their winters in Dunedin, Florida.